The underlying conditions

 Subconsciously, I will perceive you as a threat.
 In an automatic attempt to avoid this threat, I will get defensive and put up my walls of protection.
 I will become judgmental and act destructively.
 This then triggers your hurt.

-In an automatic attempt to protect yourself from me, you will put up your walls of protection.
-Then you will become judgmental and critical toward me.
+Instantly, you feel threatened.
+To protect yourself from me, you put up your walls of protection and either attack or withdraw.
 Then my hurt gets triggered even more and I become more critical of you.
 Then you become more critical of me.
 Then I become more critical toward you.

 Without knowing, we create a cycle of conflict, a cycle of hurting, attacking, and withdrawing from each other.
 This cycle then goes on and on without either person ever noticing his or her role in the conflict.

 The problem may seem to be what the other person is doing, but this isn't the problem.
-This is the symptom.
+It's the symptom.
 The real problem is the cycle of conflict and the nerves that are fueling it.
 Fortunately, all of this can be healed.